-*I received this book from the Waterbrook Multnomah launch team, in exchange for an honest review.
+*I received this early copy from Random House, in exchange for an honest review.

 About the author: Caroline Hulse spends most of her days writing, having fulfilled her dream of having a job she could do in pajamas.
 She also works in human resources, sometimes.
 She is openly competitive and loves playing board and card games.
 She can often be found in casino poker rooms.
 She lives with her husband in Manchester, England.